 So he's getting a whole nother side of this.

-And then at the national prayer breakfast, what did we just see?
+And then at the National Prayer Breakfast, what did we just see?

-Uh he talked about the ratings of the apprentice, about his accomplishments.
+He talked about the ratings of the apprentice, about his accomplishments.

 But what did he do this time around?